nayyyhaa/instagram-clone/README.md

 # instagram-clone

-This is an Istagram clone made with using ReactJS
+This is an Instagram clone made with using ReactJS